County of Santa Barbara

 b) Regarding the above Recommended Action, delegate to the Director of the Department of

-the Agreement for convenience per Section 20 of the Agreement; (ii) make immaterial changes as
+under the Agreement for convenience per Section 20 of the Agreement; (ii) make immaterial

-well as add positions and/or approve rate changes not to exceed 10% of the rate currently stated in
+changes as well as add positions and/or approve rate changes not to exceed 10% of the rate

-Section 15378(b)(4), finding that the action is a governmental funding mechanisms and/or fiscal
+CEQA Guidelines Section 15378(b)(4), finding that the action is a governmental funding

-activity that will not result in direct or indirect physical changes in the environment.
+mechanisms and/or fiscal activity that will not result in direct or indirect physical changes in

 A-10)